Student Policies & Resources

 • Context and details of the incident;

 • The Complaint should be filed with the RCC (student-to-student incidents) or the RWC (involving an employee).
-The Complaint is considered opened when the written Complaint is given by the Complainant to either the chair of the RCC, the chair of the RWC, the Residence Director, Coordinator of Commuter Student Programs, Coordinator of International Student Programs, or a designated faculty member.
+The Complaint is considered opened when the written Complaint is given by the Complainant to either the chair of the RCC, the chair of the RWC, the Residence Director, Director of Student Community Life, Manager of International Student and Accessibility Programs, or a designated faculty member.

 • Upon the receipt of the written Complaint, the RCC/RWC will: